Anolis aquaticus

-Anolis aquaticus, commonly known as the water anole, is a species of anole, a lizard in the family Dactyloidae, native to the western coast of Costa Rica.
-The species uniquely demonstrates adaptations that allows it to spend periods of time underwater up to approximately a quarter of an hour, forming an air bubble which clings to its head and serves to recycle the animal's air supply while it spends time beneath the surface.
+Anolis aquaticus, commonly known as the water anole, is a semi-aquatic species of anole, a lizard in the family Dactyloidae, native to southwestern Costa Rica and far southwestern Panama.
+The species demonstrates adaptations that allows it to spend periods of time underwater up to approximately a quarter of an hour, forming an air bubble which clings to its head and serves to recycle the animal's air supply while it spends time beneath the surface.
+Although highly unusual, similar adaptions and behavior are found in other species of semi-aquatic anoles.

 Taxonomy

 The order of the water anole is Squamata, which refers to scaled reptiles.
 Squamata is the largest order of reptiles, including species of lizards, snakes, and amphisbaenians.
 Members of this order are found on every continent other than Antarctica, and they live in a variety of habitats, while showcasing various different traits.

-Iguania is a suborder that includes species of chameleons, iguanas, and New World lizards such as the anolis aquaticus, or the water anole.
+Iguania is a suborder that includes species of chameleons, iguanas, and New World lizards such as the water anole.
 Most species in the Iguania suborder are arboreal, meaning they travel by tree, but many other notable species are described as being terrestrial.
 They typically have tongues that are non-prehensile and fleshy, with the exception of chameleons.
 There are fossil records of members of this suborder dating back to the Early Jurassic period, with the earliest known member being the Bharatagama which lived in modern day India around 190 million years ago.

 The water anole is categorized in the group Dactyloidae, which is a family under the suborder Iguania.
 Dactyloidae refer to lizards that are in locations ranging from Paraguay to the southeastern regions of the United States, and are commonly referred to as anoles.

 Anolis refers to a genus of anoles that are native to North and South America.
 There are currently more than 425 species that are known, and they are under the suborder Iguania and family Dactyloidae.
-Anolis used to be considered to be under the family Polychrotidae, but recently they have been categorized under the family Dactyloidae.
+Anolis used to be included in the family Polychrotidae, but recently they have been categorized under the family Dactyloidae.

 Despite being under the same genus, different species under Anolis have exhibited many differences, mostly in the context of their habitat and location.
 They fill up different niches due to the isolation and separation of the species into significantly different habitats, which has led to morphological changes that better fit their habitats.
 Examples include a difference in limb length based on the diameter of the trees that different species walk on, with thinner trees leading to lizards with shorter limbs, and wider trees leading to lizards with longer limbs.
-The water anole or anolis aquaticus, in contrast, is terrestrial, and spends most of its timb on the ground or climbing rocks and large boulders.
+The water anole, in contrast, is terrestrial, and spends most of its time on the ground or climbing rocks and large boulders.